thyronea/ai1Health/README.txt

 All In 1 Health: A robust electronic health system

 To Do:
+- IZ: Decrypt lot numbers when adding in inventory
 - Patient chart: Immunization (Work on IZ schedule visibility)
 - Patient registration from main page (Unassigned)
 - Send email notification when adding, editing, and deleting (anything)